What is product positioning?

 Your positioning should succinctly capture who your customers are and what they need.
 Describe the attributes of your target customers, including demographic, behavioral, psychographic, and geographic details.
 You will also want to provide insights into the main problems the customer is trying to solve.
 Use your persona profiles to inform your positioning and help the broader team build empathy with your customers.

 You need to know what alternatives customers have to your product so you can highlight what sets your offering apart.
 Research your direct and indirect competitors to understand how they serve your customers’ needs.
 This will allow you to differentiate your product from the competition and help you explain to potential customers why your solution is the best option to solve their problems.

 Your positioning must be built on the unique value your company and product provides.
 Conducting a SWOT analysis is a useful way to objectively analyze what your product is doing well and where it can do better.
 This ensures that your marketing message aligns with the product experience, thus helping customers make informed decisions.

 What is a product positioning statement?

-Once you figure out how you will position your product, it helps to create a brief product positioning statement that defines your target audience, what sets your product apart, and why customers should care about it.
-You can use a formula like this to write a product positioning statement:
+Once your positioning strategy is defined, create a brief positioning statement that describes your target audience, what sets your product apart, and why customers should care about it.
+Here is an example of a positioning statement template:

-Here is a sample positioning statement for our example company:
+Here is a sample positioning statement for Fredwin Cycling:

-Remember, while you should consciously plan how to position your product, ultimately your customers will decide what they really think about it.
+Remember, every touch point with your company either reinforces or undermines your positioning.
+So, while you should consciously plan how to position your product you should think broadly about every aspect of the adoption process — because your customers will decide what they really think about your product.